A list of the top 10 things to do in Sicily without going to the beach. Explore mountains, history & food during your Sicily holidays.

 1. Head up Mount Etna

-Sicily is home to one of the world’s most active volcanoes, Mount Etna.
+Sicily is home to one of the world’s most active volcanoes, Mount Etna, a UNESCO World Heritgae site.
 There are numerous ways to experience the volcano, from enjoying distant views of it smouldering away to ascending the volcano itself on foot or by cable car.

 Image credit: Angelo Ferraris | Shutterstock